eigenmirai/eigenmirai/README.md

 ## 🌃 Other:
 - rust :troll:
 - i like math
+- i don't know how to do web dev
 - i don't know how to use git properly
 - i steal front end code
 - i frogor